info1-r1042/libinfo1/README.md

-# Biblioteca de Info1 para C
+# C library for Introduction to CS
 WIP